Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Tools for sketching with concentrated sampling probabilities

 \section{Tools for sketching with concentrated sampling probabilities}

 In this section, we discuss two novel approaches to improve the computational cost of sketching for matrices with concentrated sampling probabilities, i.e., a small subset of the rows accounts for a significant portion of the probability mass.
 In these cases, a small subset of rows are repeatedly re-sampled which leads to a larger number of required samples and is inefficient.
-These results assume no special structure in the least squares problem.

 In \cref{sec:comb-repe-rows}, we show that one simple speedup is to combine (and appropriately reweight) repeated rows, reducing the size of the sampled least squares problem without changing the solution.
-If $s$ is the original number of rows, and $\bar s$ is the number after combining repeats, the computational complexity is reduced from $O(s r^2)$ to $O(\bar s r^2)$.

 In \cref{sec:comb-determ-rand}, we propose a novel hybrid sampling method in which we deterministically include a relatively small number of high-probability rows and then sample randomly from the remaining rows.
-The required number of samples for the remaining rows is arguably reduced by the proportion of probability captured in the deterministic rows.

-One important note about the tools presented in this section is that they can be implemented in an efficient solver for arbitrary sampling probability distributions, i.e., they do not require a priori knowledge that the probabilities are concentrated.
+These results assume no special structure in the least squares problem.
+Additionally, they can be implemented in an efficient solver for arbitrary sampling probability distributions, i.e., they do not require a priori knowledge that the probabilities are concentrated.
 If the probabilities are close to uniform, then the solver is essentially unchanged.
 This is crucial in the case of solving a series of least squares problems which may each have different characteristics.
 In our case for the CP tensor factorization, the factor matrices are initialized randomly (with near-uniform sampling probabilities) and often have much more structured factored matrices (with concentrated sampling probabilities) as the method converges.
+We show numerical improvements yielded by these methods in \cref{sec:exp-comb-repeat,sec:hybrid-rand}.